Last updated February 1, 2022

 IV.
 Users From Outside The U.S.

 Policygenius provides its Sites and Services for use by U.S. residents, and U.S. law, and not the laws of other countries, govern these Sites and Services.
 If you are visiting the Sites or any of the Services, your information will be maintained in the U.S. and in other locations where we may process data.

 We do not knowingly collect personal information from children under the age of 13.
-If you are under 13, please do not give us any personal information and do not use the Sites.
+If you are under 13, please do not give us any personal information and do not use the Sites or Services.
 If you have reason to believe that a child under the age of 13 has provided personal information to us, please contact us immediately, and we will delete that information from our databases.

-When visit the careers portion of our Sites, we collect the information that you provide to us in connection with your job application.
+When you visit the careers portion of our Sites, we collect information that you provide to us in connection with your job application.
 This includes business and personal contact information, professional credentials and skills, educational and work history, and other information of the type that may be included in a resume.
 This may also include diversity information that you voluntarily provide.
 We use this information to facilitate our recruitment activities and process employment applications, such as by evaluating a job candidate for an employment activity, and monitoring recruitment statistics.
 We may also use this information to operate and improve the Services, and as otherwise necessary for compliance, fraud prevention, and safety purposes.